7-Day International News Agenda | Barron's - ExBulletin

 SPIELBERG NEAR KNITTELFELD (Austria) – Cars: Formula 1 – Austrian Grand Prix, Grand Prix PHOTOGRAPH.

-(+) SYDNEY (Australia) – Indonesian President Joko Widodo visits PICTURE. (up to 5)
+SYDNEY (Australia) – Indonesian President Joko Widodo visits PICTURE.
+LIVE VIDEO.
+VIDEO. (up to 5)

+PINGTUNG (Taiwan) – Taiwan’s military conducts live missile exercises VIDEO.
+PHOTO. (up to 4)

 LONDON (United Kingdom) – 80th Session of the Maritime Protection Committee (MEPC) of the International Maritime Organization (IMO) (until 7)